Licensing

 In evaluation versions, license validation can fail due to a strict Content Security Policy.
 This is explained in more detail in this knowledge base article.

-This error occurs if you use a license for a different package (the product type) than yours.
-Note that the type has to match exactly, a license for complete package cannot be used for a viewer package, even though the viewer classes are included in the complete package.
+This error occurs if you are using a license for a different package (the product type) than the one you have purchased.
+The type must match exactly; a license for the complete package cannot be used for a viewer package, even though the viewer classes are included in the complete package.

-This error can also occur for a license which is not valid for yFiles for HTML but for a different yFiles library.
+This error can also occur if the license is not valid for yFiles for HTML but for a different yFiles library.